 - i.
 An inventory of wells within the area of hydrologic effect that will be impacted by project operations.
 Determination of what constitutes impact shall be determined through consultation with Division staff in consideration of site characteristics.
-The well inventory must include at a minimum site coordinates and well logs. - An inventory of structures or facilities constructed below ground surface that ii. may be impacted by project operations.
+The well inventory must include at a minimum site coordinates and well logs. - ii.
+An inventory of structures or facilities constructed below ground surface that may be impacted by project operations.
 Determination of what constitutes impact shall be determined through consultation with Division staff in consideration of site characteristics.
-Wells are not included in this structure inventory. - Inventory of surface water bodies that may be impacted by project operations. iii. - Description of methods and sources of data to compile inventories of wells iv. and structures. - Explanation of how potential impacts of the proposed project will be avoided v. or mitigated.

-d) The percentage of recoverable water.
+Wells are not included in this structure inventory. - iii.
+Inventory of surface water bodies that may be impacted by project operations. - iv.
+Description of methods and sources of data to compile inventories of wells and structures. - v.
+Explanation of how potential impacts of the proposed project will be avoided or mitigated. - d) The percentage of recoverable water.